ISRO: Lunar exploration

+ISRO aims to put an Indian astronaut on the lunar surface by 2040.

 Mars exploration

-The next Mars mission, Mars Orbiter Mission 2 or Mangalyaan 2, has been proposed for launch in 2024.
-The newer spacecraft will be significantly heavier and better equipped than its predecessor; it will only have an orbiter.
+The next Mars mission, Mars Lander Mission or Mangalyaan 2, has been proposed for launch in 2030.
+The new mission plan includes a rover, helicopter, sky crane and a supersonic parachute.

 Venus exploration

-ISRO is considering an orbiter mission to Venus called Shukrayaan-1, that could launch as early as 2023 to study the planet's atmosphere.
+ISRO is considering an orbiter mission to Venus called Venus Orbiter Mission, that could launch as early as 2023 to study the planet's atmosphere.
 Some funds for preliminary studies were allocated in the 2017–18 Indian budget under Space Sciences; solicitations for potential instruments were requested in 2017 and 2018.
 A mission to Venus is scheduled for 2025 that will include a payload instrument called Venus Infrared Atmospheric Gases Linker (VIRAL) which has been co-developed with the Laboratoire atmosphères, milieux, observations spatiales (LATMOS) under French National Centre for Scientific Research (CNRS) and Roscosmos.